Special Educational Needs & Disability

 We know that for families with a child with SEN, things can be difficult and confusing at times.
 As well as supporting the child, it is vital that we work closely with families too.
 Our inclusion manager, Kay Baxter, is the main point of contact for all families with children with SEN.

 The King’s Cross Academy SEND report sets out how we provide for children and young people with special educational needs and/or disabilities (SEND) throughout their time with us.
-To access the SEND report, please click here.
+To access the SEND report, please visit our policies page.

 The Academy is a school where all children can achieve their maximum potential